AIRI-Institute/LiTraj/README.md

 The nebDFT2k dataset includes Li-ion migration trajectories and corresponding **migration barriers** for 1,681 vacancy hops between initial and final equilibrium sites.
 The trajectories are optimized using the climbing image nudged elastic band (NEB) method with DFT for force and energy calculations.
 Initial trajectories were generated via linear interpolation between start and end positions, followed by preconditioning using the BVSE-NEB method from the [ions](https://github.com/dembart/ions) library.

 For benchmarking universal machine learning interatomic potentials (uMLIPs), the BVSE-NEB optimized initial trajectories serve as the starting point for uMLIP-NEB optimization.
 The resulting trajectories are compared to the DFT ground truth.
-See an [example](notebooks/nebDFT2k_benchmark_MACE_MP_small.ipynb) to to learn how to benchmark the pre-trained [MACE_MP](https://github.com/ACEsuit/mace-mp) model.
+See an [example](notebooks/nebDFT2k_benchmark_MACE_MP_small.ipynb) to learn how to benchmark the pre-trained [MACE_MP](https://github.com/ACEsuit/mace-mp) model.

 As an input for graph neural network (GNN) models for structure-to-property prediction of Li-ion migration barriers, we use the supercells with a centroid, marked as 'X' chemical element, added between the starting and final positions of the migrating ion.